dakyskye/dxhd/README.md

 ~~Follow [issue #39](https://github.com/dakyskye/dxhd/issues/39) for more information regarding the rewrite.~~

-dxhd is going to be rewritten in Go only to provide much better codebase to make contributions easier as well as have a quality code so others can reference from it.
+`dxhd` is going to be rewritten in Go only to provide much better codebase to make contributions easier as well as have a quality code so others can reference from it.

 The reason why a rewrite is required is that the current codebase is terrible (but the app works well so it does not matter for an end-user).
 There is only one known bug in the parser which I have documented here.
-It will be resolved, as well as many things will be improved, after releasing the rewritten dxhd.
+It will be resolved, as well as many things will be improved, after releasing the rewritten `dxhd`.

 **the bug**: